1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “Department of Defense (DoD) - Office of Naval Research (ONR), Army Research Office (ARO), and Air Force Office of Scientific Research (AFOSR)” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “Department of Defense (DoD) - Office of Naval Research (ONR), Army Research Office (ARO), and Air Force Office of Scientific Research (AFOSR)” or related funders appear.
+Free, weekly, unsubscribe anytime.

 Fiscal Year (FY) 2026 Department of Defense (DoD) Defense University Research Instrumentation Program (DURIP) This publication constitutes a Notice of Funding Opportunity (NOFO) as contemplated in the Department of Defense Grants and Agreements regulations (DoDGARS) 32 CFR 22.
 315(a).
 The DoD agencies reserve the right to fund all, some, or none of the proposals received under this NOFO.